zx0r/HackintoshBible/README.md

 ###### 💻 System Compatibility Overview

-- This is a **fully functional Hackintosh** powered by AMD Ryzen 7000 Series and RDNA2 graphics.
-- Built and tuned for developers, creators, and power users — this configuration offers native-like macOS performance with zero compromise.
-- WiFi and Bluetooth on macOS Sequoia only works with HeliPort (Intel Wi-Fi Client for itlwm)

   | Feature / Component   | Status             | Notes                                  |
   | --------------------- | ------------------ | -------------------------------------- |
   | **CPU**               | ✅ Supported       | Full performance and power management  |